kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/9936-vpa-observation-window/README.md

 - Gate short-circuits the eligibility path identically to `updateMode: Off` for `Recreate`, `InPlaceOrRecreate`, `InPlace`, `Initial`.
 - Gate has no effect when `updateMode: Off` — behavior matches plain `updateMode: Off` regardless of the field's value.
 - Metric and condition are set correctly on both sides of the transition.
-- PATCH scenarios: shortening releases the gate, extending stays gated, removing closes the gate, extending after expiry re-arms only when the new expiry still lies in the future.
+- Modification scenarios: shortening releases the gate, extending stays gated, removing closes the gate, extending after expiry re-arms only when the new expiry still lies in the future.

 **Admission-controller tests:**